 Callout LED State Description removal or because it needs replacement.
 Check LEDs of all modules to identify the module with a fault.
-For a list of modules, see Note: After a total system shutdown, the ATTN LED remains in the last state it was in until you remove and restore standby power.
+For a list of modules, see "System CRU Modules" on page 22.
+Note: After a total system shutdown, the ATTN LED remains in the last state it was in until you remove and restore standby power.
 8 UID Off No request to identify module activated (normal operation).
-To identify, see "Identifying a System or Component" on page 299.
-Solid blue Request to identify module activated; LED illuminates with DC power or with standby power.
+To identify, see "Identifying a System or Component" on page 306.
+Request to identify module activated; LED illuminates with DC power or with standby power.